 It is becoming increasingly important to incorporate health-related considerations into humanitarian work.
 Examples of this include the UN Security Council Resolution 2286, intended to safeguard medical missions, and a report entitled Protracted Conflict and Humanitarian Action, issued jointly by the International Committee of the Red Cross (ICRC) and the WHO.
 The latter recommends a holistic, human rights-based approach to managing health-related challenges.
 This includes cooperation between development and humanitarian work, and giving due consideration to factors beyond the health system that may have an impact on health, such as infrastructure, environment, climate and energy.
-This allows to ensure that development progress can be sustained, to take action to counter deterioration in public health and to encourage peacebuilding dialogue between conflicting parties.
+This allows to ensure that development progress can be sustained, to take action to counter deterioration in public health and to encourage peacebuilding dia- 2. supports the WHO in the interest of a faster and logue between conflicting parties.

 Switzerland intends to improve protection against global health risks for the Swiss population.
 This is to be achieved by strengthening global prevention and through more effective responses.
-This requires a stronger WHO that promotes cooperation between member states and provides the necessary technical support to reinforce early detection at national and global level, monitoring, prevention and control systems in line with the IHR, while preventing the type of overreaction that can lead to unnecessary financial losses.
+This requires a stronger WHO that promotes cooperation between member states and provides the necessary technical support to reinforce early detection at national and global level, monitoring, prevention and control systems in line with the IHR, while preventing the type of overreaction that can lead to unnecessary